Call For Paper

-Authors of contributed papers can select either poster or oral presentation.
+Authors of contributed papers can select either poster/oral or remote(virtual) presentation.
 The international Scientific Committee may elevate, with the agreement of authors, selected contributed papers to “landmark” level.

 All submitted papers will be peer reviewed by the International Scientific Committee.
 Accepted papers will be included to the conference proceedings.
 The proceedings volume will be published in electronic form by the conference leading sponsor organisation and All Accepted and Presented papers will be submitted for publication to IEEE Xplore®, which is indexed with world’s leading Abstracting & Indexing (A&I) databases which enables invited and contributed papers to be referenced with an individual DOI number.
 Extended papers will be eligible for submission, after the conference, to IEEE Transactions of Industry Applications or to a MDPI special issue.